 - Wind patterns: A recent study at Cornell using crowdsourced data found that passerine birds are heavily dependent on wind direction for migration.
 By shifting routes, birds take advantage of stronger tailwinds in spring and less severe headwinds in fall.

 What do Bald eagles and Peregrines do?
-It seems they most likely use multiple sources of information, including celestial and magnetic clues, light polarization, wind patterns and direction, and geographic cues (which would likely be highly correlated with geography).
-Although parents and young don’t migrate together that we know, we have often seen our tracked eaglets in the company of other eagles, so we suspect that some degree of learning also plays a role.
+They most likely use multiple sources of information, including celestial and magnetic clues, light polarization, wind patterns and direction, and geographic cues.
+Although parents and young don’t migrate together that we know, we have often seen our tracked eaglets in the company of other eagles, which suggests that following might play a role as well.

 In addition to watching our eagles, keep an eye on the animals outside your window.
 We know fall is here, and so do they.

 - Birds are gathering in huge premigratory flocks, gorging on food to build fat reserves, and exhibiting restlessness, also known by the marvelous word zugunruhe.
 These behaviors help prepare birds for migration.
 Keeping a well-stocked bird feeder helps them, as does turning out lights at night.
 Check out Audubon’s Lights Out program, which includes tips for keeping birds safe and ways to connect with other people on this issue: https://www.audubon.org/conservation/project/lights-out

 - Frogs and turtles are migrating from summering breeding grounds to deeper bodies of water.
 While their travels are short, they still fit the definition of migration.
 For more on frog hibernation, click here.
 The Minnesota DNR has a very good article on helping migrating turtles cross roads, some cities close roads, and volunteers help keep migrating frogs safe.